phuongxtran122/real-time-writer/README.md

 # real-time-writer
 Multiple clients can edit text in real time.
 The server broadcasts changes to all clients.
-This project utilize websocket to send and receive messages from client and server To run server: node handshake.js
+This project utilize websocket to send and receive messages from client and server.

+To run server:
+  node handshake.js